AlexBHarley/deepstream.io-website/src/tutorials/games/pong/readme.md

 ## Main page

 To allow the players to join the game with their own device it's a common practise to let them join via a QR code.
-The QR code will contain an URL to a special page which contains just the controls for the game.
-Let's also add an indicator if the player is online to start the game below the QR code.
-This way you can get rid of the controls description on canvas.
+The QR code will contain a URL to a seperate page containing each paddles controller, and beneath it we'll place the players status.

 So let's adapt the sidebar and duplicate it for both players: